 11. Sightseeing

-Feeling adventurous?
+Layover SightseeingAre you feeling adventurous?
 Check out Taipei on your own!
 Public transit makes it easy to reach the city center, but it is a bit far, so we recommend leaving the airport only if you have at least 8 hours between flights.

-From the Taipei Main Station, you’re in walking distance of Liberty Square, where the National Concert Hall, National Theatre, and the Chiang Kai-shek Memorial Hall are located.
+From the Taipei Main Station, you’re within walking distance of Liberty Square, where the National Concert Hall, National Theatre, and the Chiang Kai-shek Memorial Hall are located.
 Head to Yongkang Street near the Dongmen MRT station to sample well-known Taiwanese dishes like beef noodles, dumplings, and mango smoothies.
 Farther afield, you can hop on the MRT red line east to Taipei 101, the former world’s tallest building, and nearby modern shopping malls.
 Or, ride the red line north to the Shilin Night Market.

 12. WiFi